docker/docs/docker-cloud/migration/cloud-to-swarm.md

 3.  _[optional] Add manager nodes (for HA)._
 4. Add worker nodes.

-In this demo, we build a swarm cluster with three nodes (one manager and two workers), but you can add extra of both.
+In this demo, we build a swarm cluster with six nodes (3 managers/3 workers), but you can use more (or fewer, for example, 1 manager/2 workers).
 For manager HA, create a minimum of three manager nodes.
 You can add as many workers as you like.

-1. Deploy three (or optionally more) nodes and install the latest version of [Docker CE](https://docs.docker.com/install/){: target="_blank" class="_"} on each.
+1. Deploy six nodes and install the latest version of [Docker CE](https://docs.docker.com/install/){: target="_blank" class="_"} on each.

 2. Initialize a swarm cluster from one node (that automatically becomes the first manager in the swarm):